numpy/numpy/doc/source/user/basics.indexing.rst

 and :const:`newaxis` objects can be interspersed with these as well.

-.. deprecated:: 1.15.0

-  In order to remain backward compatible with a common usage in Numeric, basic slicing is also initiated if the selection object is any non-ndarray and non-tuple sequence (such as a :class:`list`) containing :class:`slice` objects, the :py:data:`Ellipsis` object, or the :const:`newaxis` object, but not for integer arrays or other embedded sequences.

 .. index::
    triple: ndarray; special methods; getitem
    triple: ndarray; special methods; setitem